excubo-ag/Blazor.Diagrams/README.md

 - Minimal js, minimal css

 The non-C# part of the code of the library should be as tiny as possible.
 We set ourselves a maximum amount of 10kB for combined js+css.
-The current payload is 833 bytes (unminified).
+The current payload is 578 bytes (minified).

 ## How to design a custom node